Post-traumatic Stress and Complex Trauma

 Post-traumatic stress (a.k.a.
 PTSD) can occur when trauma symptoms extend beyond a month and people may experience intense distress, anxiety or irritability.
 People can experience nightmares, intrusive memories and flashbacks.
 Some people may avoid important aspects of life.
 There may be problems with memory or concentration, feeling vague or detached or feeling more impulsive than usual.
 Trauma may also negatively affect the way people view themselves or the world and it can be difficult to feel joy.

+The distinction between PTSD and complex trauma is critical.
+While they share many symptoms, complex trauma often leads to more extensive disturbances in self-concept, problems with emotional regulation, difficulties in forming relationships, and a fragmented sense of identity.
 Complex trauma may occur when people experience multiple traumas that affect a person’s safety.
 As a result, people may experience longer term difficulties with regulating their emotions, impulsivity, feeling detached from themselves or the world, feeling different from the world, shame, inappropriate self-blame, poor self-confidence and trust issues.

 It is never too late to recover from the impact of trauma.
 Most people who engage in evidence-based treatments for trauma do recover and can learn how to re-establish a sense of safety, process memories at their own pace, learn skills to manage distress and re-gain a sense of control over life.
 There is emerging evidence to suggest that people can experience post-traumatic growth.
 This refers to the ability to grow beyond trauma to heal and experience a better version of themselves.